In Indonesia, the Albanians have the possibility of resetting a relationship retained by anxiety and erroneous perceptions - ExBulletin

 In Indonesia, the Albanians have the possibility of resetting a relationship retained by anxiety and erroneous perceptions

-Prime Minister Anthony Albanese has lost a short time to make his first trip abroad since the parties won a historic victory in the Federal Australian elections.
-Hell, head to Indonesia today to meet the new president of the country, Prabowo suffered.
+Prime Minister Anthony Albanese has lost a short time to make his first trip abroad since Labor won a historic victory in the federal elections in Australia.
+He will go to Indonesia today to meet the new president of the country, Prabowo suffered.

 The two nations entering new political chapters, the visit has a symbolic weight.
 But it also will have practical importance.